Series · Epic Fantasy · 3 Books Published

 The Blade of Hylon isn't borrowing from Greek or Norse myth — it builds its own divine cosmology from scratch.
 The rules of godhood, death, and rebirth feel genuinely new.

-Readers consistently report finishing book one in a single sitting.
-The plot never stalls — every chapter moves the story forward and raises the stakes.
+Readers consistently finish Book 1 in a single sitting.
+But the pacing never sacrifices character.
+Every chapter moves the story forward and deepens who these people are.

 "I picked up Sword of Sacrifice thinking I'd read a chapter before bed.
 I finished the book at 3am.
 The mythology behind the gods is genuinely original."